 The grades A, B, C, D and E are all passing grades.
 For courses with more than one element of examination, students are given a final grade based on an overall assessment of all the elements included in the course.
 The final grade of the course is issued only when all elements of examination have been passed.
-The examination is based on instruction and course literature.
+The examination is based on the intended learning outcomes.
 Forms of examination:

-The course consists of two examinations.
-The student should, in a group together with other students, prepare and contribute to two seminars during the course.
-This assignment is graded with pass or fail.
+The course consists of three examinations.
+The student should, in a group together with other students, prepare and contribute to two seminars, and create and present a multimodal assignment during the course.
+These assignments are graded with pass or fail.
 At the end of the course, the student is examined by an individual written paper graded with A-F. The examination must allow for students to be assessed on an individual basis.
-Further information concerning assessment of specific intended learning outcomes and grading criteria is provided in a study guide distributed at the beginning of the course.
+Further information concerning assessment of specific intended learning outcomes and grading criteria is provided at the beginning of the course.
 The student must pass each examination in order to pass the course.
 The final grade will be dependent on the grade of the individual written assignment.
 Students are guaranteed a minimum of three attempts to pass an examination, including the regular attempt.

-If a student has failed the same examination three times, the student is entitled to request that the next examination be assessed and graded by a new examiner.
-The decision to accept or reject such a request is made by the vice dean of education.
+If a student has failed the same examination three times, the student can request that the next attempt be graded by a new examiner.
+The decision to accept or reject such a request is made by the associate dean of education.
 A student may not make a second attempt at any examination already passed in order to receive a higher grade.
 In case a course is terminated or significantly altered, examination according to the earlier syllabus shall be offered on at least two occasions in the course of one year after the termination/alteration.
 Registration of examination: